spiritedtechie/rainy-day-sage/api/README.md

 ## Result

-The result from the LLM looks might look something like this:
+The result from the api looks might look something like this:

 ```
 {